sonaliyadav55/Python-Project/README.md

 # Python-Project
-In this repository all PYTHON project are uploaded
+In this repository PYTHON project are uploaded